The 20 Best Hemolytic Disease of the Newborn Doctors Near Me in North Carolina, US

 Offers Telehealth

 I treat children with cancer and blood disorders, such as anemia and sickle cell disease.
 When families come in, there is understandably a huge amount of anxiety.
 I try to spend a lot of time with them and discuss what we know, what we need to find out, and how we plan to care for their children.
 My goal is to make it the least scary as possible for both the children and the parents/caregivers while providing the best care.
 Even in the setting of severe illness, interacting with children is uplifting and extremely rewarding.
 Children truly demonstrate the resilience of the human spirit.
 What I love most about my job is having relationships with children and seeing them grow; it is a wonderful experience.
 Dr. Rothman is rated as an Experienced provider by MediFind in the treatment of Hemolytic Disease of the Newborn.
-Her top areas of expertise are Pyruvate Kinase Deficiency, Anemia, Hemolytic Anemia, Congenital Hemolytic Anemia, and Splenectomy.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Pyruvate Kinase Deficiency, Anemia, Hemolytic Anemia, Congenital Hemolytic Anemia, and Splenectomy.
+Dr. Rothman is board certified in American Board Of Pediatrics, Pediatric Hematology-Oncology.

 Experienced in Hemolytic Disease of the Newborn